Encyclopedia: Differences between encyclopedias and dictionaries

 There are some broad differences between encyclopedias and dictionaries.
-Most noticeably, encyclopedia articles are longer, fuller and more thorough than entries in most general-purpose dictionaries.
+Most noticeably, encyclopedia articles are longer, fuller, and more thorough than entries in most general-purpose dictionaries.
 There are differences in content as well.
-Generally speaking, dictionaries provide linguistic information about words themselves, while encyclopedias focus more on the things for which those words stand.
-Thus, while dictionary entries are inextricably fixed to the word described, encyclopedia articles can be given a different entry name.
-As such, dictionary entries are not fully translatable into other languages, but encyclopedia articles can be.
+Generally speaking, dictionaries provide linguistic information about most individual words, while encyclopedias focus more on the concepts for which a more limited range of words stand.
+Dictionary entries are inextricably fixed to the word described, while in an encyclopedia, the same concept may be found under a different entry title.
+Dictionary entries are not fully translatable into other languages, but encyclopedia articles can be.

-In practice, however, the distinction is not concrete, as there is no clear-cut difference between factual, "encyclopedic" information and linguistic information such as appear in dictionaries.
-Thus encyclopedias may contain material that is also found in dictionaries, and vice versa.
-In particular, dictionary entries often contain factual information about the thing named by the word.
+In practice, however, the distinction is not concrete, as there is no clear-cut difference between factual, "encyclopedic" information and linguistic information typically found in dictionaries.
+Thus, encyclopedias may contain material that is also found in dictionaries, and vice versa.
+In particular, dictionary entries often contain factual information about what the word refers to.

 Pre-modern encyclopedias

 Pliny the Elder's Natural History is one of the oldest extant encyclopedias.

-The earliest encyclopedic work to have survived to modern times is the Natural History of Pliny the Elder, a Roman statesman living in the 1st century AD, a work indebted to Varro (1st century BCE).
-He compiled a work of 37 chapters covering natural history, architecture, medicine, geography, geology, and all aspects of the world around him.
-This work became very popular in antiquity, was one of the first classical manuscripts to be printed in 1470, and has remained popular ever since as a source of information on the Roman world, and especially Roman art, Roman technology and Roman engineering.
+The earliest encyclopedic work to have survived to modern times is the Natural History of Pliny the Elder, a Roman statesman living in the 1st century AD, a work modelled on that of Varro (1st century BCE).
+Pliny compiled a work of 37 chapters covering natural history, architecture, medicine, geography, geology, and all aspects of the world around him.
+This work became very popular in antiquity, was one of the first classical manuscripts to be printed in 1470, and has remained popular ever since as a source of information on the Roman world, especially its art, technology, and engineering.

 The Spanish scholar Isidore of Seville was the first Christian writer to try to compile a summa of universal knowledge, the Etymologiae (c.
 600–625), also known by classicists as the Origines (abbreviated Orig.).
 This encyclopedia—the first such Christian epitome—formed a huge compilation of 448 chapters in 20 books based on hundreds of classical sources, including the Naturalis Historia.
 Of the Etymologiae in its time it was said quaecunque fere sciri debentur, "practically everything that it is necessary to know".
-Among the areas covered were: grammar, rhetoric, mathematics, geometry, music, astronomy, medicine, law, the Catholic Church and heretical sects, pagan philosophers, languages, cities, animals and birds, the physical world, geography, public buildings, roads, metals, rocks, agriculture, ships, clothes, food, and tools.
+Among the areas covered were grammar, rhetoric, mathematics, geometry, music, astronomy, medicine, law, the Catholic Church and heretical sects, pagan philosophers, languages, cities, animals and birds, the physical world, geography, public buildings, roads, metals, rocks, agriculture, ships, clothes, food, and tools.

-Another Christian encyclopedia was the Institutiones divinarum et saecularium litterarum of Cassiodorus (543–560) dedicated to the Christian divinity and the seven liberal arts.
-The encyclopedia of Suda, a massive 10th-century Byzantine encyclopedia, had 30,000 entries (broadly alphabetically arranged), many drawing from ancient sources that have since been lost, and often derived from medieval Christian compilers.
+Another Christian encyclopedia was the Institutiones divinarum et saecularium litterarum of Cassiodorus (543–560), dedicated to the Christian divinity and the seven liberal arts.
+The encyclopedia of Suda, a massive 10th-century Byzantine encyclopedia, had 30,000 entries (broadly alphabetically arranged), many drawn from ancient sources that have since been lost, and often derived from medieval Christian compilers.